iso8859/highspeednetinterop/README.md

 Synchronisation object ManualResetEvent is also very cheap in execution time.

 Of course we spent more time on Int1 because the implementation is more complex and uses many system calls.

+No unsafe code here, Marshal class is very well designed.